rmikehodges/go-risky/README.md

 - a workable sidebar view with input filtering and collapsable lists, likely split out capabilities and vulnerabilities.
 -

+06/24 TODO: See if automatic liability calculation is working by linking objects

 ## TODO Testing
 2. Handlers